Tahmidur Rahman Remura Wahid logo

 Find the subsections below, If you want to jump through specific sections instead of reading the whole article.

-Tahmidur Rahman Real Estate &Amp; Construction Law In Bangladesh
+Tahmidur Rahman Real Estate & Construction Law in Bangladesh

 This article provides an overview of the authority and jurisdiction of the Land Survey Tribunal in Bangladesh, it’s powers, scope and appeals.
 Nonetheless, before explaining the powers and procedures of the Land Survey Tribunal, it is important to know exactly what the Land Survey Tribunal is all about.